kubecost/docs/add-key.md

 If you have a [multi-cluster setup](long-term-storage.md), you only need to apply your product key on the Kubecost primary cluster, and not on any of the Kubecost secondary clusters.

 {% hint style="info" %}
-`kubecostToken` is a different concept from your product key and is used for managing trial access.
+`kubecostToken` is a different concept from your product key and is used for managing trial access [link](http://somebrokenlinkhere.net).
 {% endhint %}

 ## At install-time